 The parcel of land where Estrella Substation would be constructed is under private ownership.
-An affiliate of HWT has an option agreement to purchase the approximately 1520-acre portion of this parcel.
-Prior to construction, HWT would purchase and hold fee title of this approximately 1520-acre area.
-The 15-acre substation footprint would be located entirely within the 20-acre parcel, and This area is adequate to accommodate the entire substation facility including all considerations for site grading, equipment laydown and storage, fencing, access and internal circulation, spill and stormwater management, and other operational considerations.
-Once all of the environmental permits from the applicable siting and regulatory agencies have been obtained, and grading and drainage has been constructed for the entire substation site, HWT would sell the land and/or grant easements to PG&E the land necessary for construction of the 70 kV substation and 230 kV interconnection.
+An affiliate of HWT has an option agreement to purchase the approximately 20-acre portion of this parcel.
+Prior to construction, HWT would purchase and hold fee title of this approximately 20-acre area.
+This area is adequate to accommodate the approximately 15-acre substation facility including all considerations for site grading, equipment laydown and storage, fencing, access and internal circulation, spill and stormwater management, and other operational considerations.
+Once all of the environmental permits from the applicable siting and regulatory agencies have been obtained, and grading and drainage has been constructed for the entire substation site, HWT would sell PG&E the land necessary for construction of the 70 kV substation and 230 kV interconnection.

 The relocated 230 kV tower and three LSTs associated with the 230 kV interconnection would be installed within the existing transmission line easement.
-Two additional LSTs or TSPs would be used to complete the interconnection and would be installed on the parcel that would be acquired for the development of Estrella Substation.
+Two additional LSTs would be used to complete the interconnection and would be installed on the parcel that would be acquired for the development of Estrella Substation.